Cham Albanians: Christian Orthodox

 According to a study by the Euromosaic project of the European Union, Albanian speaking communities live along the border with Albania in Thesprotia prefecture, the northern part of the Preveza prefecture in the region called Thesprotiko, and a few villages in Ioannina regional unit.
 In northern Preveza prefecture, those communities also include the region of Fanari, in villages such as Ammoudia and Agia.
 In 1978, some of the older inhabitants in these communities were Albanian monolinguals.
-The language is spoken by young people too, because when the local working-age population migrate seeking a job in Athens, or abroad, the children are left with their grandparents, thus creating a continuity of speakers.

 According to Hart, today these Orthodox Albanian speaking communities refer to themselves as Arvanites in the Greek language and self-identify as Greeks, like the Arvanite communities in southern Greece.
 On the other hand, Bugajski includes the Orthodox among Cham Albanians.
 They refer to their language in Greek as Arvanitika and when conversing in Albanian as Shqip.
 In contrast with the Arvanites, some have retained a distinct linguistic and ethnic identity, but also an Albanian national identity.
 In the presence of foreigners there is a stronger reluctance amongst Orthodox Albanian speakers to speak Albanian, compared to the Arvanites in other parts of Greece.
 A reluctance has been also noticed for those who still see themselves as Chams to declare themselves as such.
 Tom Winnifrith on short stays in the area (early 1990s) found it difficult to find Albanian speakers in urban areas and concluded in later years that Albanian is not longer spoken at all in the region.
 Amongst some Orthodox Albanian-speakers of the area, like the residents of Kastri village near Igoumentisa, there has been a revival in folklore, in particular in the performance of "Arvanitic wedding".

 In Turkey

 Muslim Chams in Turkey form the second largest community of Chams, after Albania.
 This community was established after the two World Wars.
 After the First World War, Chams were forced to leave for Turkey during the population exchange, and another migration wave followed after the Second World War, when a minority of the Chams expelled from Greece chose Turkey over Albania because of their anti-communist sentiments.
+From 1913 to 1944, about 85,000 Albanians, most of whom were Chams, emigrated to Turkey.

-The exact number of Muslim Chams in Turkey is unknown, but various estimates conclude that they number between 80,000 to 100,000, from a total population of 500,000 to 1.3 million Albanians that live in Turkey.
+The exact number of Muslim Chams in Turkey is unknown, but various estimates conclude that they number between 80,000 and 100,000, from a total population of 500,000 to 6 million of full or partial Albanian descent that live in Turkey.
 The Chameria Human Rights Association declares that most of them have been linguistically assimilated, although they maintain Albanian consciousness and regional Cham traditions.
 A considerable number of Chams in Turkey have changed their surnames to Cam or Cami, which in Turkish means pine, in order to preserve their origin.
 They are organized within the "Albanian-Turkish Brotherhood Association" (Shoqëria e Vllazërisë Shqiptaro-Turke, Türk-Arnavut Kardeşliği Derneği), which fights for the rights of Albanians.